 Real, professional ring flashes are… very expensive.
 But you can turn your garden-variety speedlight into a ring flash for a lot less with something called a ring flash adapter.
 Essentially, these are very sophisticated reflectors that bend light around your lens before releasing it.

 My favorite of the ring flash adapters is the Orbis (seen above).
 I like it because it is the only model of ring flash adapter on the market which (a) can be used with nearly any hot-shoe style flash, and (b) has a better quality of light than the others.

 I use it a lot, both by itself and in combination with other lights.
 For $199 (here) the Orbis will open up a whole new world of possibilities -- both as a key light, and as a fill that covers its own tracks.

 In the montage above, shot by Strobist reader Ed McGowan, you can see how a ring flash adapter can quickly give a cool look/theme to a series of portraits.
-It's a unique vibe, which works well on its own.
-But I tend to also use a ring flash in conjunction with other lights.
+His ring flash adapter is homemade—props for that.

 Little Bitty Soft Box

 A soft box is simply a box that emits light.
 They usually run from 2x2 feet to as big as 4x6 feet.
 But filling a box that big is a lot to ask in terms of power when using speedlights.